dgelessus/NAGUS/docs/uru/vault.rst

 * ``NodeType`` = 3
 * ``Uuid_1`` = **AgeInstanceGuid:** This age instance's unique ID.
-* ``Uuid_2`` = **ParentAgeInstanceGuid:** The AgeInstanceGuid of this age instance's parent instance, or unset if this age is not a sub-age.
+* ``Uuid_2`` = **ParentAgeInstanceGuid:** The AgeInstanceGuid of this age instance's parent instance, or unset if this age is not a sub-age or child age.
 * ``String64_1`` = **AgeName:** Internal name of the age that this is an instance of.

 An Age node should always have the following children: